Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 The likelihood of this duty being imposed and the nature of its possible formulation has become clearer with the publication by the National Transport Commission of its regulatory impact statement concerning safety assurance for automated driving systems.
-That document highlights how a primary safety duty would fill the gap created by self-certification only addressing issues at first supply.
+The document highlights how a primary safety duty would fill the gap created by self-certification addressing only issues at first supply.

 The regulatory impact statement outlines a primary safety duty based on the model work health and safety laws in Australia and suggests that a similar concept could be applied to autonomous vehicles.
 This duty would require automated driving system entities to take reasonably practicable steps to ensure the safety of an automated driving system.

 The regulatory impact statement also identifies the criteria that are likely to be required to be addressed in any statement of self-certification.
-These are :
+These are:25

 Other matters which may be required to be addressed are:

-Those latter 3 requirements will be important for enforcement and civil liability recovery.
+Those latter three requirements will be important for enforcement and civil liability recovery.

 Currently, the civil law consequences of motor vehicle accidents are premised upon each accident being the fault of one or more persons or of a defect in a vehicle or, rarely, in some aspect of highway infrastructure.
 By contrast, the eventual advent of fully autonomous vehicles will effectively eliminate human driver fault.
 But it will not follow that the fewer accidents that occur should result in greater liability for the vehicle manufacturer.
 An automated driving system may be “state of the art” and not malfunction, but nevertheless be simply incapable of dealing with a situation which its designers and programmers had not anticipated.
 To that extent at least, the allocation of the residual risk of loss from the use of autonomous vehicles could not be undertaken under existing Australian product liability principles.